Omokoroa Boatyard project

 As a regional council, we were required to make sure the site fits within the regulations set out in the NES and the Resource Management Act (RMA).
 In 2011, Council started the process of planning for the removal of contaminated soil from the site and providing a green-space reserve for the use of the public alongside the Harbour.

-The contractors then removed an initial surface layer of soil across the boatyard site which was tested for contaminants before being taken to a lined, Class A landfill at Tirohia, south of Paeroa.
-In some places on the site, deeper soil was also removed to a depth where tests showed that it met the required human health based soil quality standards.
+The contractors then removed an initial surface layer of soil across the boatyard site and taken to a lined, Class A landfill at Tirohia, south of Paeroa.
+In some places on the site, deeper soil was also removed to a depth where tests showed that it met the required soil quality standards.

 Imported soil, tested and also free of contaminants, was brought in in to return the site to about the original level.
 The site was then mulched and sown with new grass.

 Physical works were carried out in a short four-week period in June/July 2012 and the site was opened later that year when soil was stabilised by new grass growth.

 The costs of this project were shared between the Ministry for the Environment, Western Bay of Plenty District Council and the boatyard site landowner.
 In kind support was provided the Bay of Plenty Regional Council.